akashsparsh17/Offensive-Linux-Privilege-Escalation/Escalate-via-Capabilities/Escalate via Capabilities.md

-In This ReadMe we are having only capabilities by which, we can `escalate` more or less, directly or indirectly.
+In This  we are having only capabilities by which, we can `escalate` more or less, directly or indirectly.
 ## Table of Contents

 - [What are the Linux capabilities ?](#What%20are%20the%20Linux%20capabilities%20?)